 These are good base settings to work with throughout the seasons, and just making these changes could save you a considerable amount of cash on your monthly energy bill in Phoenix.

-However, to make your savings even more noticeable, program further changes to your thermostat based on when you expect to be out of the house or asleep.
+However, to make your savings even more noticeable, the program further changes your thermostat based on when you expect to be out of the house or asleep.

 2. Better Insulate & Weatherize Your Home

 Insulating and weatherizing your home will help keep temperatures inside your home lower during the summer months and higher during winter.
 So, when you switch on your air conditioner during periods of extreme Phoenix heat, the cool air won’t slowly leak out of your home through small cracks.
 And when you decide to heat your home on a cold winter morning, the heat won’t escape through uninsulated attics, ceilings, or walls.

 Since the conditioned air stays in your home, your HVAC will operate efficiently.
 It won’t need to stay on for as long, and when it does turn on, it won’t need to kick it into overdrive to fight against surging or dropping interior temperatures.

 3. Upgrade Your HVAC System